This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 How does Compound Finance work?

-To put it simply, Compound Finance allows users with crypto assets to deposit as lenders and for borrowers to take out loans.
+To put it simply, Compound Finance allows users with crypto assets to make deposits as lenders, and for borrowers to take out loans.
 The Compound protocol is built with smart contracts that combine the assets provided by lenders into liquidity pools for each supported cryptocurrency.
 On the protocol, borrowers can take out funds from any of these liquidity pools, but not directly from lenders.

 Compound A

 Compound is a permissionless protocol, allowing anyone with access to the internet to lend or borrow from the platform.
-In addition, Compound protocol bypasses most of the processes involved in taking out a traditional loan.
-All users need are the crypto assets and one of Compound integrated wallet apps, including MetaMask, WalletConnect, Tally Ho (tally.cash) or Ledger.
+In addition, the Compound protocol bypasses most of the processes involved in taking out a traditional loan.
+All users need are the required crypto assets and one of Compound's integrated Web3 wallets, including OKX Wallet, MetaMask, WalletConnect, Tally Ho (tally.cash) or Ledger.

 The Compound protocol uses algorithms to track the changing supply and demand of crypto assets to decide the interest rate for each asset based on the liquidity in the market.
 The higher the borrowing demand for a particular crypto, the higher the interest rate will be.